Community Breakout Sessions

 Beyond the Code: Implementing DevOps and CI/CD Techniques for Cloud Apps

 Continuous Integration/Continuous Delivery (CI/CD) is an automated process where code is merged, built, quality tested and published with the ability to deploy.
 Continuous Deployment (CD) is the ability to automatically deploy to a production environment.
 In this session, we will discuss how CI/CD can be applied in the OpenEdge environment.
-We'll explore standard CI/CD practices that ease software delivery and help to achieve high availability.
+We'll explore standard CI/CD practices that help accelerate software delivery and achieve high availability in production.

 • How to introduce a pipeline into your organization